YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 ```

 ## Run Triton Client Examples
 Download Triton Inference Client Examples from NGC.
-In this lab, we **run this in compute node** in order to get stable throughput and reduce network bandwidth and latency impact.
+In this lab, we **run this in compute node** in order to get stable throughput and reduce network bandwidth and latency impact

 To stabilize GPU compute performance, lock GPU clock rate at Default Applications Clocks by following command:
 ```